Stochastic flows for H\"older drifts and transport/continuity equations with noise

 But $X^{-1}$ is the inverse of the forward flow $X$, and thus $X_{s, r}(X_{s, t}^{-1}(x)) = X_{r, t}^{-1}(x)$.
 This means that

 holds $\P$-a.s., which is exactly the equation uniquely satisfied by paths of the backward flow $(\hat{X}_{s, t}(x))_{s \in [0, t]}$.
 We conclude that $\hat{X} = X^{-1}$ $\P$-a.s. \end{proof}

-\begin{remark} There is no technical need to take the Hölder exponent $\alpha'$ different from $\alpha$ in \eqref{eq:convergent_coeff}; we have only included this option to adopt the weakest assumptions necessary to ensure the validity of the proof. \end{remark}
+\begin{remark} There is no technical need to take the H\"older exponent $\alpha'$ different from $\alpha$ in \eqref{eq:convergent_coeff}; we have only included this option to adopt the weakest assumptions necessary to ensure the validity of the proof. \end{remark}

 \begin{remark} The processes $(X_{s, t}(x))_{t \in [s, T]}$ of the forward flow $X_{s, t}(x)$ are clearly $C^{0, \alpha}$-\semimartingales (which can be seen directly from \eqref{eq:sde_integral_form}), but note that they are not necessarily $C^{1, \beta}$-\semimartingales, even though the flow is a $C^{1, \beta}$-\diffeomorphism. \end{remark}